The Barn Theatre,

 If the toilets are used please ensure everything is clean and tidy when you leave.

 Scenery Studio: Contents of the scenery studio and understage are available to all hirers by prior arrangement at a cost indicated on the current scale of charges.
 No additional items are to be left after a show unless by agreement.
 Those items retained will be available for use by all hirers.
 Canvas covered flats must not be cut or mutilated in any way.
-They may be painted using traditional stage paint only and used with fittings such as hooks and eyes or hinges etc. All fittings must be removed before restacking and any damage reported to the Barn Duty Manager.
+They may be painted using traditional stage paint only and used with fittings such as hooks and eyes or hinges etc. All fittings must be removed before restacking and any damage reported to the Duty Manager.
 Such damage will be charged to the hirer.

 Understage: Nothing from understage is to be cut or altered, but may be painted.